 - The number, size, and distribution of inclusions

-Specifications, such as those issued by ASTM, AISI, and SAE (among many), provide a standard language for engineers, specifiers, fabricators and consumers to efficiently communicate the properties of a given steel.
-Grading is often very specific, including everything from chemical composition, physical properties, heat treatment, fabrication process, and form.
+Specifications, such as those issued by ASTM, AISI (American Iron and Steel Institute), and SAE, provide a standard language for engineers, fabricators, and consumers to communicate the properties of steel.
+Grading is often very specific—including everything from chemical compositions, physical properties, heat treatments, fabrication processes, and forms.

 - Carbon: 0.25 (Grade A), 0.30 (Grade B)

 - Manganese: 0.95 (Grade A), 1.20 (Grade B)

 - Mechanical properties

 - Tensile Strength, UTS: 330 MPa or 48,000 psi (Grade A), 414 MPa or 60,000 psi (Grade B)

 - Tensile Strength, Yield: 207 MPa or 30,000 psi (Grade A), 241 MPa or 35,000 psi (Grade B)